jia-wei-00/Web-App-Kiosk-Documentation/README.md

 1.  **Automated Performance Testing:**

-    *   Integrate Lighthouse or other performance tools into your CI/CD pipeline to catch regressions early.
+    *   Integrate Lighthouse or other performance tools into CI/CD pipeline to catch regressions early.

 2.  **Regular Audits:**